 To do this, you will need an OBD2 scanner.

 - Plug the code reader under the 16-pin port located under the dashboard on the driver’s side.

 - Turn the key to the ON position.

 - Wait a couple of minutes.

-- You will have a diagnostic trouble code (DTC) displayed on the screen.
+- A diagnostic trouble code (DTC) will be displayed on the screen.

 Codes that are related to bad ignition coil are: